 - Futures market: a contract is agreed to buy or sell a set amount of a currency at a set price and date in the future.
 Unlike forwards, a futures contract is legally binding

 Get a grasp on leverage

-When you speculate on forex price movements with CFDs, you will be trading on leverage.
-This enables you to get full market exposure from a small initial deposit – known as margin.
+When you speculate on forex price movements with derivatives such as our rolling spot forex contracts, you will be trading on leverage.
+This enables you to get full market exposure for an initial deposit – known as margin.

-Let’s say you decide to trade GBP/USD using CFDs, and the pair is trading at $1.22485, with a buy price of $1.22490 and a sell price of $1.22480.
-You think that the pound is set to gain value against the US dollar, so you decide to buy a mini GBP/USD contract at $1.22490.
+Let’s say you decide to trade GBP/USD and the pair is trading at 1.22485, with a buy price of 1.22490 and a sell price of 1.22480.
+You think that the pound is set to gain value against the US dollar, so you decide to buy a standard GBP/USD contract at 1.22490.